 Open studio show and sale of 21 different artists from the Pacific Northwest.
 Studio tour maps are available at the Lakewood Center for the Arts, Lake Oswego Public Library, The Wetlands Conservancy, The Portland Art Museum Rental Sales Gallery & Cascade Sotheby’s International Realty.
-20% of each art sale supports The Wetlands Conservancy efforts to enhance Western Pond Turtle habitat at our Nyberg Wetland Preserve in Tualatin.
+20% of each art sale will support The Wetlands Conservancy’s work to conserve and enhance wetlands and Western Pond Turtle habitat in Oregon.

 All showing artists will have one piece on display at the opening reception, maps will be available for the studio tour.
 A silent auction will open at the reception and continue through May 3rd.
 The exhibition is open to the public Monday through Friday 9:00 am – 5:00 pm through May 15.

 All two dimensional artists participating in Rock…Paper…Turtle…Art for Wetlands will have one piece displayed through June 10th.

 Studio events and sales will be in 5 locations, each with multiple artists.
 20% of the proceeds will benefit Western Pond Turtle habitat enhancements in Tualatin.
 Click for map

 The Wetlands Conservancy will introduce children aged 6-12 to wetlands and Western Pond Turtles.
 Kids will have an opportunity to take part in an art project that can be taken home.
 More info and RSVP.

 Tour the wetland and learn about Western Pond Turtles with The Wetlands Conservancy Urban Land Steward.
 Tours will take place at 11 am and 1 pm.
 RSVP now.